Head covering for Christian women: 20th and 21st century

-In the early part of the 20th century in Britain, wearing a hat was widely treated as integral to women’s public dress and going out bareheaded could be seen as a breach of propriety.
+In the early 20th century in Britain, wearing a hat was widely treated as integral to women's public dress and going out bareheaded could be seen as a breach of propriety.
 Throughout the nineteenth century hats functioned as a cultural necessity in many contexts and that, up to World War I, many women donned a white cap upon rising and wore a hat or bonnet outside the home.

-From the sixteenth to the early twentieth century, Catholic discipline on women’s attire in worship remained stringent.
+From the sixteenth to the early twentieth century, Catholic discipline on women's attire in worship remained stringent.
 In 1904, Pope Pius X initiated a comprehensive codification of canon law that culminated in the 1917 Code of Canon Law (promulgated by Benedict XV; in force from 1918), which codified long-standing practice rather than introducing a novel obligation.

 In regions such as the Mediterranean and the Middle East, many Christian women continued (and in some places continue) to cover in public or at worship; in Ethiopia (netsela); and in the Indian subcontinent head covering as a sign of respect spans Hindu, Sikh, Muslim, and Christian communities.
 However, over the course of the early–mid twentieth century, the practice declined in much of the West; some writers link Western reinterpretations that do not require veiling with broader social changes associated with second-wave feminism.
 In 1968, the National Organization for Women adopted a "Resolution on Head Coverings":

 WHEREAS, the wearing of a head covering by women at religious services is a custom in many churches and whereas it is a symbol of subjection within these churches, NOW recommends that all chapters undertake an effort to have all women participate in a "national unveiling" by sending their head coverings to the task force chairman immediately.
 At the Spring meeting of the Task force on Women in Religion, these veils will then publicly be burned to protest the second class status of women in all churches.